 You Love the Environment and Want To Do Your Part

 If you didn’t already know, reclaimed wood offers environmental benefits that other woods don’t.
 One of the largest environmental benefits is that the wood has already been grown and shaped.
 There’s no need to harvest any more trees, and the wood doesn’t need to be transported long distances in order to be utilized.

 A recent study done on reclaimed wood vs. virgin lumber found that, on average, virgin lumber needs 11 to 13 times more energy in order to be produced and used.
-When reclaimed wood is harvested in safe and responsible manners, it becomes a renewable resource that reduces both environmental hazards and landfill waste.
+When reclaimed wood is harvested in a safe and responsible manner, it becomes a renewable resource that reduces both environmental hazards and landfill waste.
 Using wood that’s being saved from a landfill will always help the environment, and you’ll almost always be getting a superior product to virgin lumber.

 You Love the Character of Old Wood